 Hiring a new team member from a different country could be the best next step for your team.
-Recruiting and managing global employees, however, throws new tax and labor laws into the mix.
+Recruiting and managing global employees, however, throws new tax and labour laws into the mix.

 You could go it alone, but EORs are far more effective at tackling the complexities of global employment.